ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 T(0) = T(1) &= c
 \end{align*}

-The equation above is a *recurrence relation*, and we will discuss those in more detail in @sec:recurrence-relations.
+The equation above is a *recurrence relation*, and we will discuss those in more detail in @sec:analysis-3:recurrences.
 This visualisation will help you to understand how the recurrence relation was formed.

 ``` {.jsav-animation src="Sorting/QuickSortAverageCaseCON.js" links="Sorting/QuickSortAverageCaseCON.css" name="Quicksort Average Case Analysis Slideshow"}